• Skip to primary navigation

 For any content issues please Contact Us.

-Hydrocephalus is a medical term used to describe the excessive build-up of fluid in the brain.
-Treatments, such as shunt surgery help babies who develop hydrocephalus.
-However, if hydrocephalus is not caught in time, it can lead to disorders such as cerebral palsy, learning disabilities, and speech and vision issues.
+Hydrocephalus is an excessive buildup of fluid in the brain that can cause brain injuries and conditions like cerebral palsy if not treated.
+Treatments, such as shunt surgery, help babies who develop hydrocephalus.
+However, if hydrocephalus is not caught in time, it can lead to serious disabilities.

 According to the National Institute of Neurological Disorders and Stroke, hydrocephalus is a term that refers to cerebrospinal fluid (CSF) abnormally building up in the ventricles of the brain.[1]
 The fluid buildup can cause severe pressure on brain tissue.